-Family and Peer Mentoring - This new service and the rate is based on a similar service provided in Arizona's Raising Special Kids program and applying Maryland cost values.
+Family and Peer Mentoring - This new service is based on a similar service provided in Arizona's Raising Special Kids program and applying Maryland cost values.
 To calculate the rate for Family and Peer Mentoring, JVGA recommended a wage level based on BLS job descriptions and wage levels for Maryland and used the program support percentage calculated for Targeted Case Management.
 Since this is a new service without any history, JVGA based the percentage of employment related expenses and general and administrative costs on the Arizona Raising Special Kids services.

-Housing Support Services- The hourly rate, converted to a 15-minute unit in WY2, is based on the hourly BLS wage job code 19-4099 and includes cost components ERE, Program Support, Training, and G&A.
+Housing Support Services- The rate, converted to a 5-minute unit in WY2, is based on the hourly BLS wage job code 19-4099 and includes cost components ERE, 32.7%, Program SupportS 25.7%, and Training, and G&A.g.8.6%.